There’s a reason oatmeal is a classic breakfast food: It’s easy to make, comforting, and a great way to nourish yourself

 And while oatmeal on its own is healthy, what you put in and on your oatmeal is also important.
-Almond milk is a great way to add some “indulgence” to this dish without unnecessary sugar.
+Almond milk is a great way to add richness to this dish without unnecessary sugar.

 For the creamiest results, use almond milk as the only liquid.
 For a lighter version, you can substitute some of the almond milk for water instead.
 Either way, the results will still be delicious!

 If almond milk isn’t your thing, you could use dairy milk or other plant-based milks, such as soy, cashew, coconut, or hemp.